 Last night, I was reading the comments on an article posted by the Army Times (I had linked it, but the link doesn’t work now) about retired General Stanley McChrystal, who warns about Trump’s plans to cut troops in Afghanistan.
 I honestly don’t know why I read the article, since this isn’t really a topic that interests me.
 I think I read it because I recognized McChrystal’s name.
 But anyway, as usual, I ignored the little voice in my head that always tells me to avoid reading the comments on news articles posted on Facebook, particularly by military types.

 It’s no secret that a lot of military folks are die hard Republicans, even though the military lifestyle is a study in socialism.
-The government provides servicemembers all sorts of benefits ranging from housing to medical to educational.
-And yet, many of these people are typically politically conservative.
+The government provides servicemembers with all sorts of benefits, ranging from housing to medical to educational.
+And yet, many military people are typically politically conservative.
 While there are many military servicemembers who are intelligent and thoughtful, and they vote for people over political parties, there are a lot of others who are doggedly persistent in voting for parties over people.
 Consequently, we end up with immoral and incompetent morons like Donald Trump as our president.

 Adding insult to injury is the pervasive stupidity and sexism among some servicemembers.
 I see comment after comment, typically by insecure men, demeaning people whose opinions don’t line up with their world views.
 More than one male laments how the Army Times is becoming “liberal”, simply because like most other legitimate news sources, it doesn’t heap praise on Donald Trump or his cronies.
 And if one points out some of Trump’s many shortcomings, the insults fly with wild abandon, particularly if the other commenter is female.